 - A Middle School Domestic Mission – local, for those going into 6th grade, 7th grade, and beyond

 - A Younger High School Domestic Mission – for those going into 8th grade, 9th grade, and beyond

 - An Older High School International Mission* – for those going into 10th grade and beyond

-*This trip will be a domestic mission for 2022.
-We hope to resume international missions in 2023.
+* We hope to resume international missions in 2023.

 St. Francis Center: As soon as it is deemed safe, we will resume this service.

 The mission of St. Francis Center is to serve homeless and near homeless families and individuals in the undeserved neighborhoods of Greater Los Angeles in the manner of St. Francis of Assisi.
 The center is located just west of LA Live (about eight blocks away), where many homeless people gather.
 There are opportunities all the time!
 Visit this link and volunteer as a family: https://www.stfranciscenterla.org/volunteers/ There are several Holy Family parishioners who dedicate time and talent to the St. Francis Center, including William Griggs and Jay Krueger.
 Deacon Jay is willing to escort you to St. Francis Center when he goes on the second and fourth Saturday of the month.
 You may contact Jay at email@example.com

 “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.“ Dr. Seuss